All Episodes

 Yeah.

-Yeah, that definitely works on you still.
+Yeah, that definitely works on here still.

-It doesn't lead to our regretted user renters, but you can do whatever it is that you want.
+But I mean, you can do whatever it is that you want.

 dan friesen

-So the absolute mark of freedom is autofill knowing that you're trying to swear.
+So the absolute mark of freedom is auto-fill knowing that you're trying to swear.

 There's a big grown-up kind of thing that's flying around here.